jfynbo/PyLongslit/docs/pre_processing.rst

-In the `crremoval.py` scripts, you will need to set the `gain` and `ron (RDNOISE)` parameters - these can be aquired from the header of the frames.
+In the `crremoval.py` scripts, you will need to set the `gain` and `ron (RDNOISE)` parameters - these can be aquired from the fits headers of the frames.
 Several paramters can also be set for guiding the `astroscrappy.detect_cosmics <https://astroscrappy.readthedocs.io/en/latest/api/astroscrappy.detect_cosmics.html>`_ method.